-The elder tree is considered to be either an overgrown shrub or a small tree.
-It grows well in sunny conditions.
-Though a native of Europe, Africa and some regions in Asia, it is now found all over the USA following its introduction to the continent.
+The elder tree is considered to be either an overgrown shrub or a small tree that grows well in sunny conditions.
+Though a native of Europe, Africa, and some regions in Asia, the elder tree is now found all over the United States following its introduction to the continent.

 The elder plant Sambucus nigra is valuable for its berries, blue or purple, as well as its wood.
-Its active alkaloids consist of hydrocyanic acid and sambucine, and both cause nausea.
-These are found in the unripe berries, the leaves, the bark and the seeds.
-These should therefore never be included in a medicinal preparation.
+The active alkaloids of the Sambucus nigra plant include hydrocyanic acid and sambucine, both of which are associated with inducing nausea.
+These substances are found in the unripe berries, leaves, bark, and seeds of the elder plant and should therefore never be included in a medicinal preparation.

-The berries are used in complementary medicine and also as fresh or dried food during both summer and winter.
-They produce diaphoresis, helping to break a fever.
-They also have laxative and diuretic properties.
-They are used to treat inflammations, including arthritis, and congestion of the upper respiratory system.
-However, uncooked berries may cause nausea, and cooking is safer.
+Elderberries are used in complementary medicine and also as fresh or dried food during both summer and winter months.
+These berries produce diaphoresis, which helps to break a fever, and can also exert laxative and diuretic actions.
+Elderberries can also be used to treat various inflammatory conditions, including arthritis and congestion of the upper respiratory system.

-In medieval times the elder tree had the reputation of being a holy tree because of its medicinal value.
-However, Sambucus ebulus, the dwarf elder, may be toxic and its ingestion should be avoided.
+In medieval times the elderberry tree had the reputation of being a holy tree because of its medicinal value.
+However, Sambucus ebulus, the dwarf elder, may be toxic; therefore, its ingestion should be avoided.

 Elderberry is used in complementary medicine as a topical wound preparation, for oral use in colds and the flu, and in various proprietary preparations.
-Available research shows that these shorten the duration of flu and reduce the symptoms of congestion in colds.
+Available research indicates that these elderberry preparations can potentially shorten the duration of flu and reduce the symptoms of congestion in colds.
 However, how much of this effect is due to the elderberry extract itself is unknown, as these preparations contain other herbs and even vitamins in addition.

 - Avoid the use of elderberry in pregnancy and lactation